JohnDuprey/CWCAutomateDiagnostics/README.md

 - Verifies checkin and heartbeat times

 ## Installation
+1. Download the latest release zip and extract into %programfiles(x86)%\ScreenConnect\App_Extensions\
+2. Enable the extension in the administration page.

+OR

 1. Create a new directory for the extension - %programfiles(x86)%\ScreenConnect\App_Extensions\e4dd11eb-3c5e-407c-a7b8-a8ea5e6dbb76
-2. Extract all files into directory and enable the extension in settings.
+2. Download the lastest master zip and extract all files into the directory
+3. Enable the extension in the administration page.

 ## Usage
 - Script is automatically executed on GuestConnect event (e.g. Service/Computer reboot).